rqtl/qtl2/pages/rqtl2_functions.md

 - `find_markerpos` - find the position of a marker
 - `n_missing` - number of missing genotypes, by individual or marker
 - `n_typed` - number of genotypes, by individual or marker
+- `founders` - names of the founder strains
+- `n_founders` - number of founder strains

 ### QTL plots